dojo/docs/developer/design/loader.rst

   * High configurability: the release includes configurations for the browser, `node.js`_, and `rhino`_.
-Environment-dependent configuration files are typically less than 100 lines of code; writing the configuration file for a new environment is trivial (see xxx).
+Environment-dependent configuration files are typically less than 100 lines of code; writing the configuration file for a new environment is trivial (see `Nonbrowser Environments_`).

   * has.js API: The loader implements the has.js API and then uses that API to bracket several loader features so that a focused, small loader can be built by the dojo build tool.
 In fact, loaders approaching 3K (minimized and gzipped)